Visiting Brunei for a short or long layover and need tips on what to do? You’ve come to the right place!

 Where to Exchange Money in Brunei

-Brunei uses Brunei dollars for their currency.
+Brunei uses Brunei dollars as its currency.
 There are a couple of money exchange places in the airport and an ATM.
 In Bandar Seri Begawan, there are several ATMs along Jalan Sultan Street.
 It’s easy to find these places.

 Currently, there is a Currency Interchangeability Agreement between Brunei and Singapore where their currencies have a 1:1 ratio.
 Therefore, you can use Singaporean dollars in Brunei and vice versa!
-This is an awesome arrangement and something we’ll try on a return visit to Singapore.
-(Note: We tried to use Brunei dollars in Singapore but most places do not accept Brunei currency.
-We do not suggest that you bring Brunei currency.)
+In theory, it’s a good idea but it’s not practiced and often looked down upon.

 How to Leave the Brunei Airport